 A person can be charged under Michigan’s Super Drunk law if his or her blood alcohol content is at or above .17—which is over twice the standard legal limit of 0.08.
 Penalties include a loss of driving privileges for 45 days with restricted privileges for 320 days, installation of an ignition interlock device, a maximum fine of $700 and mandatory alcohol treatment.

 Remember: just because you have been charged with a DUI/OWI in Michigan does not mean that you will be convicted of this very serious offense.
 In fact, there are many potential defenses that an experienced OWI attorney can build, depending on the circumstances of your case.
-Some common—and often effective—defenses are listed below:
+Some common—and often effective—defenses are listed below:1.
+Challenging the stop of your vehicle:

 The police cannot stop any vehicle at will; the Fourth Amendment of the Constitution mandates that they establish probable cause that the driver and/or passengers are engaging or have recently engaged in illegal activity.
-If the officer did not observe you speeding or breaking any other traffic laws, your attorney can challenge the initial stop that lead to your OWI arrest.
+If the officer did not observe you speeding or breaking any other traffic laws, your attorney can challenge the initial stop that lead to your OWI arrest.2.
+Challenging your arrest:

 In order to be arrested for OWI in Michigan, you must first be legally stopped (see above) and you must have been driving on a public roadway.
 The officer must also have evidence that you were intoxicated at the time you were driving, which may come from field sobriety tests or a preliminary breath test.
-If any of these elements were not present at the time of your arrest, your attorney may be able to successfully challenge the validity of your arrest.
+If any of these elements were not present at the time of your arrest, your attorney may be able to successfully challenge the validity of your arrest.3.
+Challenging police procedures during breath/blood testing:

 After an arrest for OWI, you may have been asked or required to submit to a chemical breath or blood test of your blood alcohol content or BAC.
 If these tests show that your BAC was at or above the legal limit of 0.08%, this evidence will be used against you in your OWI case.
 Your attorney should investigate all of the details of these chemical blood tests, including the way the machinery and equipment was maintained and the way the tests were conducted.
-It is not uncommon for procedural or mechanical errors to result in false chemical test results.
+It is not uncommon for procedural or mechanical errors to result in false chemical test results.4.
+Challenging police procedures during field sobriety testing:

 Field sobriety tests (FSTs) are used by law enforcement to measure a person’s level of intoxication.
 FSTs are often controversial as research indicates that they are unreliable.
 If the police allege that you “failed” FSTs during an OWI investigation, your attorney should examine this evidence closely.
-Often, the results of FSTs are subjective and inaccurate.
+Often, the results of FSTs are subjective and inaccurate.5.
+Identifying mistakes in the charging documents:

 When you are arrested for OWI, you will receive a citation or a ticket.
 It is essential to examine this citation carefully to ensure that all of the information is completely accurate.
-Even something as seemingly small as a misspelled name or incorrect address could open the door to questioning the officer’s competence and reliability.
+Even something as seemingly small as a misspelled name or incorrect address could open the door to questioning the officer’s competence and reliability.6.
+Suppressing incriminating statements:

 If you made statements that incriminated you before you were read your Miranda rights, it may be possible for your attorney to argue to have these statements suppressed.
 For example, statements made during the OWI investigation or during field sobriety tests may not be admissible statements under the law if you have not been read your rights.
-Telling your attorney the details of exactly what occurred after your stop is very important.
+Telling your attorney the details of exactly what occurred after your stop is very important.7.
+Rising blood alcohol level:

 One of the key elements of an OWI charge is that a person must be operating a vehicle.
 If you were approached by police and investigated for OWI after an accident if your vehicle was stopped in a parking lot or even parked in your driveway, your attorney may explore the defense of not driving in your case.

 OWI is a serious offense.
-If you or a loved one has been charged with OWI/DUI in Michigan, contact an experienced OWI defense attorney as soon as possible to learn how to fight to protect your license, record and freedom.
+If you or a loved one has been charged with OWI/DUI in Michigan, contact our experienced OWI defense attorneys at Barone Defense Firm as soon as possible to learn how to fight to protect your license, record and freedom.